-Another stylish eco-friendly alternative comes from Lakeland with their Joie range on Amazon.
-These ones come with a handy silicon carry case holder to keep them all together and stop them getting lost in your utensil drawer.
+Another stylish eco-friendly alternative comes from Lakeland with its Joie range on Amazon.
+These ones come with a handy silicon carry case holder to keep them all together and stop them from getting lost in your utensil drawer.
 Almost all brands come with a handy cleaning brush too.

-The makers of Seraphina’s Silicone Straws available on Amazon also claim they help fight tooth decay, acid erosion and stains.
+The makers of Seraphina’s Silicone Straws also claim they help fight tooth decay, acid erosion, and stains.
 Personally, we just like the pastels and they are nice and wide for extra flow, which is especially useful for those thick smoothies you love to make.
 Being silicone if you really want to you can even cut them to size.
 Like the others, these silicon straws also come with a handy cleaning brush.

 (not reusable ;-))

 There’s a big move to eco-friendly paper alternatives, which are thus far proving the most common alternative to their plastic counterparts.
 Many of you may well have already come across paper straws in forward-thinking restaurants.
 Paper from renewable sources can make for a useful eco-friendly alternative.
 The best ones, of course, both compost and biodegrade.

 However, you’ll find it wise to pick your paper straws selectively.
 Your writer notes with distaste the mushy end of drink experience that can be common with some of the paper straw out there.

 If, like me, you’re prone to playing with your ice cubes paper straws can quickly reduce to a soggy mess.
 And once paper straws become soggy the taste of glue and paper in your mouth certainly doesn’t add to your fine beverage choice.
 Production of paper straws can also often occur far away, typically in China.
 Unfortunately, this isn’t the best news for their carbon footprint.
 This is changing, however.